 What Is MCP?

 Model Context Protocol is the USB standard for AI.
-It's how AI goes from answering questions to actually doing things — reading your files, checking your calendar, sending emails, managing code.
+It is how AI goes from answering questions to actually doing things — reading your files, checking your calendar, sending emails, managing code.

 The Problem: Isolated AI

 Without MCP, every AI model is an island.
-It can only work with what's in its training data or what you paste into the chat.
-It can't read your files, query your database, or call your APIs.
+It can only work with what is in its training data or what you paste into the chat.
+It cannot read your files, query your database, or call your APIs.
 Every integration is custom, fragile, and different.

 The USB Analogy